VertigoHunter/CRUD2024/README.md

 1) npm install in all folders (backend, inventory-app)
 2) open docker desktop
+3) New Terminal: cd in database
-3) docker pull postgres:latest
+4) docker pull postgres:latest
-4) docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data postgres
+5) docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data postgres
    -- IF you don't have 'crudz' database--
     - docker ps -a
     - docker exec -it <container id> bash
     - psql -U postgres
     - create DATABASE crudz; //Comment: named based on database for CRUD for Z prefix
-    - \list
-    - \c cargo_bay
-    - \dt
-    - \d item
+    - \list; [Note] This will show you your list of databases.
+    - \c; cargo_bay [Note] This will allow you to connect to the cargo_bay database
+    - \dt; [Note] This will show you the available schema for the tables.
+    - \d; item [Note] This will show you the schema for the item table.
+    - SELECT * FROM item; [note] This will show you the data within the item table.
+    - q [note] This will quit whatever you are looking at and go up one level.
+    - DELETE FROM item WHERE id=3; [note] Do this to manually delete and item from the item table.
-5) cd into database
+6) New Terminal: cd into database
-6) npx knex migrate:rollback several times(if errors in step 7-8)
+7) npx knex migrate:rollback several times(if errors in step 7-8)
-7) npx knex migrate:latest
+8) npx knex migrate:latest
-8) npx knex seed:run
+9) npx knex seed:run
-9) npm start in the database folder first
+10) npm start in the database folder first
-10) npm start in the frontend folder (inventory-app folder)
+11) New Terminal: npm start in the frontend folder (inventory-app folder)
 ===========================================================================
 UNDER THE HOOD: